Prajakt-Khawase/Project-Managment-Made-Easy/docs/Project Communication Management/Communicationmanagementplan.md

 Project Manager is the key person who distribute the project information.
 If there are any changes to the project plan  the project manager is responsible for communicating those changes.
 The change will also be discussed with project team and client by conducting formal meetings.
 Daily progress reports and pending task details are sent to the team lead, project manager and client through emails.

+### Format project information distribution.

+Organizations should follow some standard templates for project information distribution.
+The template should discribe the important aspect of the project.
+Which information should be given to whom should be decided based on the level of individuals in an organization.

 ### 8. Stakeholder communications analysis

 Stakeholders|Document Name|Document Format|Contact Person|Due Date|